How to Delete Your Facebook Reviews

 responding to unfair reviews

-Occasionally, you might get reviews that are completely unfair and do not represent a real customer experience.
-It can be a patient who isn’t on your patient list or a customer who’s confused you with a competitor.
+Occasionally, you might get completely unfair reviews that do not represent a real customer experience.
+It can be a patient who isn’t on your list or a customer who’s confused you with a competitor.

-If you run into a situation like this, you should report the review.
-But that might not be enough. even if you do report a review to Facebook, there’s no guarantee that Facebook will take action.
+You should report the review if you run into a situation like this.
+But that might not be enough.
+Even if you report a review to Facebook, there’s no guarantee that Facebook will take action.

 Luckily, there is something you can do to make sure that potential customers understand that these reviews aren’t representative of your business.
 Make sure you have a response that does the following: